microprediction/timemachines/README.md

      for yi in y:
          xi, x_std, s = f(y=yi, s=s, k=3)

-This package is a collection of "f"s.
+This package is a collection of a hundred or so "f"s, nothing more.

 ### Simple uses of this package: